【What is next for China’s hydrogen supply chain (2) --- Storage and Transport】

 Scenario two refers to hydrogen produced at demand sitesusing on-grid power transmitted via UHV grid from renewable resource areas, like hydrogen refueling stations, factories and buildings.
 Hydrogen produced in this scenario is majorly for self-consumption.
 It is worth to notice that three prerequisites of this scenario are the reduced on-grid electricity price, reduced hydrogen production CAPEX and well-developed UHV grid.
 Ideally, hydrogen could be produced on site based on individual hydrogen demand with zero transportation cost.
 Stationary gas cylinders would be required for small-scale storage.

 Scenario three refers to hydrogen produced at centralized hydrogen plants using excessive on-grid power generated during off-peak demand time.
 Such hydrogen plants have flexible locations based on actual hydrogen demand and transportation costs.
-To meet increasingly growing demand, large-amount hydrogen would be produced from on-grid power to compensate for unstable hydrogen supply from curtailed power.
-A possible case is that power generators partnered with state-owned grid enterprises invest in hydrogen plants on demand side for power balance management by increasing power demand during off-peak time.
-Converting excessive power into hydrogen, therefore, can minimize adverse impact brought by unpredictable generation on the whole power system.
+To meet increasingly growing demand, large-amount hydrogen would be produced from off peak on-grid power.
+A possible case is that power generators partnered with state-owned grid enterprises invest in hydrogen plants on demand side to produce hydrogen during off-peak time.
 Hydrogen produced in this way can be sold at a cheaper price because of low transportation cost of UHV grid.
-Hydrogen carriers would be used for high-volume storage before hydrogen is sold.
+Hydrogen carriers would be used for high-volume storage.
 Tube trailers and pipelines would be used for last-mile delivery to demand sites within provinces.
 In case of exporting businesses, long-distance transport means, like liquid tankers and ships, would be used for delivery to other countries.

 In the next three decades, diversified hydrogen storage and transport tools combined with UHV grid would coexist to constitute a well-rounded hydrogen delivery system in China.
 We assume that, in medium term (2026-2035), scenario one would be the mainstream supply considering rising power curtailment issue and scale economy.
 Long-term hydrogen supply contract is the key to secure stable downstream markets and reasonable returns on investment.
 In the long term (2036-2050), with the curtailed issue resolved and UHV grid completed, scenario two and three could be expected to emerge and co-exist with scenario one.
 Large-capacity, long-distance storage and transport tools, as well as UHV grid infrastructure, are pivotal to domestical and international delivery systems.